mcg/couchdb-solr2/README.md

 A URI of the form `http://SERVER:5984/DATABASE/_external/fti` is used to access full-text search.

 The query interface supports arbitrary query parameters.
-This includes the [standard Solr query parameters][solr-parameters] and the following:
+There is built-in support for the [standard Solr query parameters][solr-parameters] and the
+following:

 1. `count`
 1. `offset`